stampit-org/stamp-specification/README.md

 * `args` An array of the arguments passed into the stamp, including the `options` argument.

 Note that if no `options` object is passed to the factory function, an empty object will be passed to initializers.

+### Composer Parameters

+Composers have the following signature:

+({ stamp: Stamp, composables: Composable[] }) => stamp?: Object

+* `stamp` The result of the composables composition.
+* `composables` The list of composables the `stamp` was just composed of.

+Note that it's not recommended to return new stamps from a composer.
+Instead, it's better to mutate the passed `stamp`.

 -----